Energy Recovery Ventilators provide a direct route for fresh air to bring moisture indoors

 An ERV will raise indoor humidity if outside relative humidity is higher since the exchange of water vapor between the two air streams is not equal.

-ERVs are not designed to remove moisture; they do not include settings to maintain and control relative humidity or even include drainage for collected condensate.
+ERVs are not designed to remove moisture and dehumidify; they do not include settings to maintain and control relative humidity or even include drainage for collected condensate.
 Since the exchange of water vapor between the two airstreams is not equal, an ERV will raise indoor humidity.
 Similar to how some heat is lost between air streams, only a fraction of water vapor is removed from incoming air, so incoming air is more humid than the air removed.

 ERVs transfer (cold-dry exterior and warm-moist interior air) heat and humidity to supply air; indoor moisture is cycled through supply air, increasing indoor humidity.